mraniki/tt/README.md

 - Support Uniswap V3 (more testing needed)

 ### v1.4
-- Support limit order for DEX (1inch and v3)
-- Support DEX limit order on dydx / Kwenta / GMX
+- Support limit order for DEX (1inch and v3) and review feasibility for dydx / Kwenta / GMX
 - Review testmode command to be part of the switch command.

 ### v1.5